-- 5.4.1.6 Compatibility with handwear.
+5.4.1.6 Compatibility with handwear.
 Controls shall be compatible with handwear to be utilized in the anticipated environment.
-Unless otherwise specified, all dimensions cited herein are for bare hands and should be revised where necessary for use with gloves or mittens - 5.4.1.7 Blind operation Where "blind" operation is necessary, hand controls shall be shape coded, or separated from adjacent controls by at least 125 mm (5 in).
+Unless otherwise specified, all dimensions cited herein are for bare hands and should be adjusted where necessary for use with gloves or mittens.

+5.4.1.7 Blind operation.
+Where "blind" operation is necessary, hand controls shall be shape-coded, or separated from adjacent controls by at least 125 mm (5 in).

-- 5.4.1.8 Prevention of accidental actuation. - 5.4.1.8.1 Location and design.
-Controls shall be designed and located so that they are not susceptible to being moved accidentally, particularly critical controls whose inadvertent operation might cause equipment damage, personnel injury, or system performance degradation. - 5.4.1.8.2 Internal controls.
-Internal or hidden controls should be protected, because it is usually not obvious that such controls have been disturbed and it may be difficult and time consuming to locate and readjust them. - 5.4.1.8.3 Rapid operation.
-Any method of protecting a control from inadvertent operation shall not preclude operation within the time required. - 5.4.1.8.4 Methods.
-If a control must be protected from accidental actuation, one or more of the following methods, as applicable, shall be used: - a.
+5.4.1.8 Prevention of accidental actuation.

+5.4.1.8.1 Location and design.
+Controls shall be designed and located so that they are not susceptible to being moved accidentally or inadvertently, particularly critical controls where such operation might cause equipment damage, personnel injury, or system performance degradation.

+5.4.1.8.2 Internal controls.
+Internal or hidden controls should be protected from inadvertent actuation or movement, because it is usually not obvious that such controls have been disturbed and it may be difficult and time consuming to locate and readjust them.

+5.4.1.8.3 Rapid operation.
+Any method of protecting a control from inadvertent operation shall not preclude operation within the time required.

+5.4.1.8.4 Methods.
+If a control must be protected from accidental actuation, one or more of the following methods shall be used:

+- a.
 Locate and orient the control so that the operator is not likely to strike or move it accidentally in the normal sequence of control movements. - b.
 Recess, shield, or otherwise surround the control by physical barriers.
 The control shall be entirely contained within the recess or barrier envelope. - c.
 Cover or guard the control.
 Safety or lock wire shall not be used. - d.
 Interlock the control so that extra movement (e.g., a side movement out of a detent position or a pull-to-engage clutch) or the prior operation of a related or locking control is required. - e.
-Provide the control with movement resistance (e.g., viscous or coulomb friction, spring-loading, or inertia) so that definite or sustained effort is required for actuation. - f.
+Provide the control with movement resistance (e.g., viscous or coulomb friction, springloading, or inertia) so that definite or sustained effort is required for actuation. - f.
 Lock the control to prevent its quickly passing through a position when strict sequential activation is necessary (i.e., the control is moved only to the next position, then delayed). - g.
-Design the control for operation by rotary action. - 5.4.1.8.5 Dead man controls.
-Dead man controls, which will result in system shut-down to a non-critical operating state when force or input is removed, shall be utilized wherever operator incapacity can produce a critical system condition. - 5.4.1.8.6 Foot-operated controls. - 5.4.1.8.6.1 Use.
-Foot-operated controls may be used when: - a. control operation requires either greater force than the upper body can provide or force close to an upper body fatigue threshold, - b. the operator's hands are generally occupied by other manual control tasks at the same moment that an additional control action is required, - c. specific foot-operated controls have been so well established that the operator expects such operating functions to be performed using foot controls (e.g., aircraft rudder/brake pedals automotive clutch, brake, and accelerator pedals), or
+Design the control for operation by rotary action.

+5.4.1.8.5 Dead man controls.
+Dead man controls, which will result in system shut-down to a non-critical operating state when force or input is removed, shall be utilized wherever operator incapacity can produce a critical system condition.

+5.4.1.8.6 Foot-operated controls.

+5.4.1.8.6.1 Use.
+Foot-operated controls may be used when:

+- a. control operation requires either greater force than the upper body can provide or force close to an upper body fatigue threshold, - b. the operator's hands are generally occupied by other manual control tasks at the same moment that an additional control action is required, - c. specific foot-operated controls have been so well established that the operator expects such operating functions to be performed using foot controls (e.g., aircraft rudder/brake pedals, automotive clutch, brake, and accelerator pedals), or - d. a safety "shut-down" control is required during an operation in which the operator's hands cannot be freed to reach a safety switch.